MRPT/mrpt/doc/source/doxygen-docs/porting_mrpt2.md

 working as usual after updating to MRPT 2.*:

 **Mandatory changes**
  - Your project must use C++17.
 Using CMake this is now done automatically when linking your targets against MRPT imported targes.
-See also: [Import MRPT into your CMake scripts](mrpt_from_cmake.html)..
+Read also [how to import MRPT into your CMake scripts](mrpt_from_cmake.html)..

  - Matrices and classes no longer inherits from Eigen classes.
 See: \ref mrpt_math_vectors_matrices_grp
     - `mrpt::math::CMatrix` -->  `mrpt::math::CMatrixF`